dnda-scaler/scw-transactemail-faas-tf/README.md

 - Terraform >= 1.2.X
 - nodejs >= 16.X.X
 - Scaleway Domain Zone

-NB: Another Domain Registrar can be used but it may required a slight update of our terraform regarding the
+NB: Another Domain Registrar can be used but it may required a slight update of our terraform regarding the SPF , DKIM Records creation

 ## Steps
 1. Configure your environment variables, so that the scaleway terraform provider can interact with Scaleway API :
    - SCW_ACCESS_KEY